dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/wireframes.md

 Explanation: Wireframes are used primarily for outlining the skeletal framework of a digital product, focusing on the placement of elements and layout design, particularly in the context of UI/UX design.

 Question: During a project meeting, a stakeholder expresses concern that the Wireframes might be the final design of the product.
 As a Business Analyst, how do you address this misconception?
-A: Explain that Wireframes are actually high-fidelity, interactive prototypes
+A: Explain that Wireframes are actually high-fidelity, interactive prototypes of the product
-B: Clarify that Wireframes focus on functionality and layout, not on design aesthetics like color and font
+B: Wireframes focus on functionality and layout, excluding design aesthetics like color and font
-C: Confirm that Wireframes are the final design and no further changes will be made
+C: Confirm that Wireframes are the final design and no further changes will be made to the product
 D: Suggest that Wireframes are only used for coding and not for design purposes
 Answer: B
 Explanation: Wireframes are not concerned with design aesthetics like color, font, or actual images.
 They focus more on the functionality and layout of the system, serving as a preliminary step in the design process.

 Question: If you are using Wireframes for "Requirements Validation", what aspect of Wireframing are you primarily leveraging?
 A: The ability to determine the final color and style of the user interface
-B: The use of Wireframes to guide front-end developers in coding
+B: The use of Wireframes to guide front-end developers in coding the system
-C: Providing a tangible or visible representation to validate functional and UI requirements
+C: Tangible representation validates functional and UI requirements.
-D: The creation of high-fidelity, interactive prototypes for user testing
+D: The creation of high-fidelity, interactive prototypes for user testing and feedback
 Answer: C
 Explanation: In "Requirements Validation", Wireframes are used to provide stakeholders with a tangible or visible representation, allowing them to validate functional and UI requirements.